India–Pakistan relations: Sporting ties

 Cricket and hockey matches between the two (as well as other sports to a lesser degree such as those of the SAARC/South Asian Games) have often been political in nature.
 During the Soviet invasion of Afghanistan General Zia-ul Haq travelled to India for a bout of "cricket diplomacy" to keep India from supporting the Soviets by opening another front.
-Pervez Musharaff also tried to do the same more than a decade later but to no avail.
+Pervez Musharaff also tried to do the same in the aftermath of the Kargil War, which led to some bilateral series between India and Pakistan.

 Following the 2008 terror attack in Mumbai, India stopped playing bilateral cricket series against Pakistan.
 Since then, the Indian team has only played against them in ICC and Asian Cricket Council events such as the Cricket World Cup, T20 World Cup, Asia Cup and ICC Champions Trophy.
 In 2017, the then Sports Minister of India, Vijay Goel opposed further bilateral series due to Pakistan's alleged sponsoring of terrorism, saying that "there cannot be sports relations between the two countries [while] there is terrorism from the Pakistani side."
 The Board of Control for Cricket in India (BCCI) also opposed any further series without the permission of the Indian government.
 The BCCI also did not allow Pakistani players to play in the Indian Premier League in the aftermath of the 2008 terror attack, although they were part of the inaugural season.

 The two nations also share some of the same traditional games, such as kabaddi and kho kho.
 In tennis, Rohan Bopanna of India and Aisam-ul-Haq Qureshi of Pakistan have formed a successful duo and have been dubbed as the "Indo-Pak Express".

+Although both the teams have willingly participated in ICC and Asian Cricket Council events, tensions evolved following the Pahalgam terror attack in April 2025 by Pakistan based terror group The Resistance Front and the military conflict.
+While there were demands to boycott the matches during the 2025 Asia Cup, the Government of India gave a go-ahead, and following each India - Pakistan match during the series, the Indian team refused to shake hands with the Pakistan team.
+The policy continued during the 2026 Men's T20 World Cup, where at Group Stage, India had defeated Pakistan by 61 runs.